United Way hosts day of service to honor Dr. Martin Luther King Jr.

 SAVANNAH, Ga.
-(WSAV)—The United Way of the Coastal Empire honored Dr. Martin Luther King Jr.’s memory by hosting a service project at Greenbriar Children’s Center.
+(WSAV) — The United Way of the Coastal Empire honored Dr. Martin Luther King Jr.’s memory by hosting a service project at Greenbriar Children’s Center on Monday.

 Fifteen volunteers repainted the interior of the building, planted new flowers at the entrance, and helped maintain the landscape throughout the campus.